 ACCESS TO FORMS - If you choose, you may leave copies of your group's forms in the First Aid Station.
-A map to the hospital and other related information is also in the First Aid Station, which is in the Canteen Building.
+Addresses to the nearest urgent care and hospitals ER and other related information is also in the First Aid Station, which is in the Canteen Building.
 You may also choose to keep the originals of your group's forms in your possession or you may lock them in a vehicle.
 Please take your original forms with you on Friday.